DraftBot-A-Discord-Adventure/DraftBot/README.md

 ## BETA BRANCH WARNING

 You are here in the not yet released v5 of DraftBot.
 Compared to previous versions of the game, we migrated to microservices.
-Cloning this repository and its submodules will allow you to get all the services necessary to run draftbot v5.
+Cloning this repository will allow you to get all the services necessary to run draftbot v5.

 This work is still in progress, please do not open issues about bugs faced in this version of the software.